zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ## Implement the basic live interactive streaming

-This section introduces how to use the Agora RTC SDK to start the live interactive video streaming.
+This section introduces how to use the Agora Video SDK to start the live interactive video streaming.
 The following figure shows the API call sequence of the live interactive video streaming.

 ![](https://web-cdn.agora.io/docs-files/1568255623199)